veit/python-basics-tutorial/docs/editors.rst

 Exiting the interactive shell
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To exit the interactive shell, simply use :kbd:`Ctrl-d` on Linux and MacOS or
+To exit the interactive shell, simply use :kbd:`Ctrl-d` on Linux and macOS or
 :kbd:`Ctrl-z` on Windows.
 Alternatively, you can type ``exit()``.

 .. _idle: